mananmehtaxc/ai-agent-customer-service/README.md

 * Acts as a Tier 1 support agent.
 * Responds to FAQs, processes refund requests, and escalates complex issues.
+* **SaaS Customer Support Agent or Digital Product Support Agent**: The customer support agent provides assistance for a wide range of common user needs, including account access issues (like password resets and email changes), billing and subscription questions (such as payment methods, invoices, and cancellations), technical troubleshooting (e.g., slow dashboard, login problems), product usage guidance (like app features, integrations, and offline mode), data and privacy policies, and general platform support (including browser compatibility, language settings, and two-factor authentication).
+When questions fall outside its knowledge, the agent gracefully escalates to human support.

 ---